-The Gironde is a major navigable estuary (falsely referred to as a river), situated in southwest France.
-It is formed from the meeting of Dordogne and Garonne rivers downstream of the centre of the city of Bordeaux.
-Covering about 635 km2 (245 ml2), it is the largest estuary found in western Europe.
+The Gironde Estuary is a major navigable waterway (falsely referred to as a river) located in southwestern France.
+It is formed from the meeting of two rivers (Dordogne and Garonne) downstream of the centre of Bordeaux.
+This estuary covers a total area of approx 635 km2 (245 mi2), ranking it the largest one in western Europe.

 Gironde Estuary is a coastal (usually fresh) water area where one or more rivers meet.
 It also has a direct connection to the sea / ocean.
-River Gironde is nearly 80 km (50 miles) long and 3–11 km (2–7 ml) wide.
-The French departement Gironde was named after it.
-Gironde Estuary is subject to strong tidal currents.
-Great care is needed while navigating the estuary by any type or size of vessel.
+River Gironde is nearly 80 km (50 ml) long and 3–11 km (2–7 ml) wide.
+Its estuary is subject to strong tidal currents from the Atlantic Ocean.
+Great care is needed while navigating the estuary by any type or size of marine vessels.

-- Ile Cazeau, Ile Verte and Ile du Nord comprise about 800 ha.
-Due to their natural state the isles provide a fine stopping off site for migrating birds.
+Ile Cazeau, Ile Verte, and Ile du Nord have a combined area of about 800 hectares.
+Due to their pristine state, these isles provide a fine stopping off-site for migrating birds.
 Ile Margaux (25 hectares) had 14 ha devoted to vines.
 It is part of the famous Medoc wine region.

-- Ile Paté (13 ha) was privately owned in 2006.
-The island boasts a historic fort built between 1685-1693 as part of a national fortification program by Marquis de Vauban (1633-1707).
-The building is oval, nearly 12 m high and was originally equipped with 30 cannon.
-Fort Pate, along with Fort Medoc and ancient Blaye citadelle, defended Bordeaux and the estuary.
-During the French Revolution, Fort Pate was used as prison for priests.
+Ile Pate (13 hectares) is a privately owned island.
+It features a historic fort built in the end of the 17th century as part of a national fortification program by Marquis de Vauban (1633-1707).
+The building is oval, nearly 12 m high, and was originally equipped with 30 cannons.
+Fort Pate, along with Fort Medoc and the Blaye Citadelle, defended Bordeaux and the Gironde Estuary.
+During the French Revolution (1789-1799), Fort Pate was used as prison for priests.

-In 2006, the Conseil General took a decision to make Ile Paté a zone de pre-emption espace naturel sensible (ZPENS).
-This status protects the isle from development.
-If the owner decides to sell the island, the Department has pre-emptive right.
-After 2 months the Conservatoire National du Littoral has next pre-emptive right and after another 2 months the town of Blaye has the final pre-emptive right to buy the island.
+In 2006, Conseil General took a decision to make Ile Pate a "zone de pre-emption espace naturel sensible" (ZPENS).
+This status protects the island from further developments.
+If the owner decides to sell it, the Department has pre-emptive right.
+After 2 months the Conservatoire National du Littoral has next pre-emptive right and after another 2 months, the town of Blaye has the final pre-emptive right to buy the island.

 Port Gironde Estuary cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Gironde Estuary, France.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.